-Stonewalling – that pesky way of hiding to avoid interaction.
-Have you had a chance to read my previous blog posts where I introduce the first 3 toxins – criticism, defensiveness, and contempt?
-If so you may already have an idea of which one you tend to default to when it gets a bit too much.
+Stonewalling – that pesky way of hiding to avoid interaction… Have you had a chance to read my previous posts where I introduce the first 3 toxins – criticism, defensiveness, and contempt?
+If so, you may already have an idea of which one you tend to default to when it gets a bit too much.
 You will also have an understanding of how counterproductive they are to healthy and thriving relationships.
 Hopefully, you have made some valuable discoveries and initiated conversations within your relationships about how to behave when one or more of the four horsemen come galloping.
-The last of the four toxins that Dr. Gottman discovered is damaging to our relationships at both work and in life, is stonewalling.
+The last of the four toxins that Dr. Gottman discovered is damaging to our relationships both at work and in life, is stonewalling.

 Toxin 4: Stonewalling

-When someone is headed into overload, their heart will be beating rapidly, their hands can feel clammy, and they can feel dizzy or about to explode.
+When someone is headed into overload, their heart will be beating rapidly, hands can feel clammy, and they can feel dizzy or about to explode.
 As with all the other toxins, this reaction is not productive for a trusting culture and healthy relationships, although very normal.

-Stonewalling is often a consequence of the other 3 toxins as they escalate.
+This toxin is often a consequence of the other 3 toxins as they escalate.
 Trying to communicate with someone who is stonewalling is both impossible and horribly frustrating.
 It can backfire into contempt and cause the whole thing to repeat itself indefinitely.

 Ask yourself: